Sheikh-Nightshader/Survive/README.md

 Increasing `DEPTH` makes walls visible from farther away.

 ## Warning
-This is a simple learning project.
+This is an Experimental project.
 Not optimized and may use more CPU on bigger maps or higher view distance.
-Use at your own risk.
+Work in progress